Table of Contents

 The most important measure is to avoid contact with the allergen.
 Often this may not feasible because of work or environmental circumstances.
 In such cases, protective arrangements may be advocated, such as the wearing of appropriate clothes (like gloves, masks) and barrier creams.

 Most frequently, topical corticosteroids (class II–III, most commonly mometasone furoate or betamethasone) are used.
-In areas with thin epidermis, such as intertriginous areas, and steroid-induced atrophy, topical calcineurin inhibitors (like tacrolimus, pimecrolimus) can be used for maintenance therapy.
+In areas with the thin epidermis, such as intertriginous areas, and steroid-induced atrophy, topical calcineurin inhibitors (like tacrolimus, pimecrolimus) can be used for maintenance therapy.
 Antihistamines can also reduce pruritus in some cases.

 Chronic ACD may respond to narrow-band UV-B phototherapy or psoralen plus UV-A (PUVA) administration.
 Retinoids such as alitretinoin and acitretin are very successful in eczema management (however, contraception should be advised due to their teratogenic potential).
 Rarely, immunosuppressive agents such as cyclosporine, azathioprine, or mycophenolate are used in chronic disease.
 Biologics like the IL-4/IL-13 antagonist dupilumab and the IL-6 antagonist tocilizumab are of unknown benefit in ACD.